NGV Tax Incentives

-NGVAmerica began its legislative work in 2013 with the successful inclusion of federal NGV tax incentives as part of the American Taxpayer Relief Act of 2012 (HR 8; PL 112–240).
+At the start of 2013, federal NGV tax incentives were included and passed as part of the American Taxpayer Relief Act of 2012 (HR 8; PL 112–240).
 Included is a 50 cent credit per gallon or gasoline gallon equivalent for the sale of natural gas as a motor fuel and a credit for 30 percent of the cost of installing new natural gas refueling equipment for up to $30,000.
 The incentives are intended to expand the availability of natural gas refueling stations, increase the use of natural gas as a motor fuel, and reduce demand for petroleum motor fuels.
 For more information on these tax credits, visit our Federal NGV Tax Incentives page or see the fact sheets below.

-NGVAmerica will continue its legislative work in 2013 by pursuing the equitable taxation of liquefied natural gas (LNG).
+The equitable taxation of liquefied natural gas (LNG) is an import issue NGVAmerica is pursuing this year.
 The federal highway excise tax on both diesel and LNG is set at 24.3 cents per gallon (IRC 4041).
 However, LNG has less energy per gallon than diesel fuel.
 In fact, it takes about 1.7 gallons of LNG to equal the same energy content as one gallon of diesel.
 This results in LNG being taxed at 170 percent the rate of diesel on an energy equivalent basis.
 This inequity raises the cost of LNG versus diesel fuel and thereby reduces its natural economic advantages and slows its widespread adoption among heavy duty truckers.
 NGVAmerica is working with congress to change the way LNG is taxed—from a volume (gallon) to an energy content (diesel gallon equivalent) basis.
 For more information on this issue, visit the fact sheet below.